Canto-Crowd/.github/profile/README.md

 ## Features

-- Light/dark mode toggle
+- Quadratic funding model
-- Live previews
+- Donations will be exclusive on $CANTO Token
-- Fullscreen mode
+- Dao Donors will be rewarded with NFT member what will provide governance over the aplication
-- Cross platform
+- Clean UX/UI

 ## Tech Stack

-**Client:** React, Redux, TailwindCSS
+**Client:** React, Redux, Etherjs TailwindCSS

 **Backend:** Node,Hardhat,Solidity